Fire and rescue services

 More information:

-Measles are a risk in Lithuania.
+Measles is a risk in Lithuania.
 Make sure your vaccinations are up-to-date before you travel.

 More information:

 Tick-borne diseases are a risk in forested areas.
-Ticks are common from spring to autumn, and care should be taken when undertaking any outdoor activity, when camping and when in forest or farming areas.
+Ticks are common from March to November, and care should be taken when undertaking any outdoor activity, when camping and when in forest or farming areas.
 The Lithuanian Ministry of Health states ticks can lead to tick-borne Encephalitis or Lyme Borreliosis.

 Medical professionals are highly trained, and some speak English.